Part-Time Student Job Search Strategies

 4. Consider working in a small or medium-sized firm.
-For a list of small and medium-sized firms, please refer to the Chicago Area 4 or More List, which can be sorted by firm size.
+For a list of small and medium-sized firms, please refer to the Chicago Area Law Firms, which can be sorted by firm size.

 5. Be as flexible as possible.
 Consider different geographic locations, areas of practice, and types of organizations (law firms, corporations, public interest organizations, academia, and government).

 6. Your resume and cover letter will most often determine whether you receive an interview.
 Take the time to make sure they are both effective marketing tools - the best way to ensure this is by modeling the samples in your 1L Handbook and asking your counselor to review them with you.

 7. Promote your work experience and your transferable skills by identifying what will appeal to legal employers.
 If you are applying to a job in response to a posted job ad, pay attention to the language in the ad as you draft your cover letter and resume.
 Mirror the language you see in the ad as much as you can without making it obvious.